Thomas Boleyn, 1st Earl of Wiltshire

 Juana, Queen of Castilla 2

-Juana, Reina Juana de Castilla also went by the nick-name of Juana 'the Mad'.1 As a result of her marriage, Juana, Reina Juana de Castilla was styled as Reina Juana de Castilla in 1504.
+Juana, Reina Juana de Castilla also went by the nick-name of Juana 'the Mad'.1 After her marriage, Juana, Reina Juana de Castilla was styled as Reina Juana de Castilla in 1504.

 Children of Juana, Reina Juana de Castilla and Felipe I von Habsburg, Rey de Castilla